-Real Clear Politics has a blog post suggesting that the Democrats are going to flip at the last minute on medical malpractice tort reform to save President Obama’s health care bill.
+Real Clear Politics has a blog post suggesting that the Democrats will flip at the last minute on medical malpractice tort reform to save President Obama’s health care bill.

-The theory on which this premise rests is that the only real obstacle for Democrats to malpractice tort reform is that Democrats do not want to offend trial lawyers.
+The theory on which this premise rests is that the only actual obstacle for Democrats to malpractice tort reform is that Democrats do not want to offend trial lawyers.

 I think the premise fails for reasons I’ll get to in a minute.
 But let’s play along for a minute and assume this is true.